-Patients with Renal Impairment The mean (±SD) pharmacokinetic parameters for MPA following the administration of oral MMF given as single doses to non-transplant subjects with renal impairment are presented in Table 11.
+Patients with Renal Impairment The mean $(\pm SD)$ pharmacokinetic parameters for MPA following the administration of oral MMF given as single doses to non-transplant subjects with renal impairment are presented in Table 11.

 In a single-dose study, MMF was administered as a capsule or as an intravenous infusion over 40 minutes.
 Plasma MPA AUC observed after oral dosing to volunteers with severe chronic renal impairment (GFR < 25 mL/min/1.73 m2) was about 75% higher relative to that observed in healthy volunteers (GFR > 80 mL/min/1.73 m2).
-In addition, the single-dose plasma MPAG AUC was 3-fold to 6-fold higher in volunteers with severe renal impairment than in volunteers with mild renal impairment or healthy volunteers, consistent with the known renal elimination of MPAG.
+In addition. the single-dose plasma MPAG AUC was 3-fold to 6-fold higher in volunteers with severe renal impairment than in volunteers with mild renal impairment or healthy volunteers, consistent with the known renal elimination of MPAG.
 No data are available on the safety of long-term exposure to this level of MPAG.

-Plasma MPA AUC observed after single-dose (1 g) intravenous dosing to volunteers (n=4) with severe chronic renal impairment (GFR < 25 mL/min/1.73 m2) was 62.4 mcg•h/mL (±19.3).
-Multiple dosing of MMF in patients with severe chronic renal impairment has not been studied
+Plasma MPA AUC observed after single-dose (1 g) intravenous dosing to volunteers (n=4) with severe chronic $renal\ impairment\ (GFR<25\ mL/min/1.73\ m^2)\ was\ 62.4\ mcg\bullet h/mL\ (\pm 19.3).\ Multiple\ dosing\ of\ MMF\ in\ patients$ with severe chronic renal impairment has not been studied.

 Patients with Delayed Graft Function or Nonfunction In patients with delayed renal graft function post-transplant, mean MPA AUC(0 to 12h) was comparable to that seen in post-transplant patients without delayed renal graft function.
 There is a potential for a transient increase in the free fraction and concentration of plasma MPA in patients with delayed renal graft function.
 However, dose adjustment does not appear to be necessary in patients with delayed renal graft function.
-Mean plasma MPAG AUC(0 to 12h) was 2-fold to 3-fold higher than in post-transplant patients without delayed renal graft function [see Dosage and Administration (2.5)].
+Mean plasma MPAG AUC(0 to 12h) was 2-fold to 3-fold higher than in post-transplant patients without delayed renal graft function

-In eight patients with primary graft non-function following kidney transplantation, plasma concentrations of MPAG accumulated about 6-fold to 8-fold after multiple dosing for 28 days.
-Accumulation of MPA was about 1-fold to
+[see Dosage and Administration (2.5)]. accumulated about 6-fold to 8-fold after multiple dosing for 28 days.
+Accumulation of MPA was about 1-fold to 2-fold.

 The pharmacokinetics of MMF are not altered by hemodialysis.
-Hemodialysis usually does not remove MPA or
+Hemodialysis usually does not remove MPA or MPAG.

-MPAG.
 At high concentrations of MPAG (> 100 mcg/mL), hemodialysis removes only small amounts of MPAG.

 The mean (± SD) pharmacokinetic parameters for MPA following the administration of oral MMF given as single doses to non-transplant subjects with hepatic impairment is presented in Table 11.
-In a single-dose (1 g oral) study of 18 volunteers with alcoholic cirrhosis and 6 healthy volunteers, henatic MPA glucuronidation processes appeared to be relatively unaffected by hepatic parenchymal disease when pharmacokinetic parameters of healthy volunteers and alcoholic cirrhosis patients within this study were compared.
+In a single-dose (1 g oral) study of 18 volunteers with alcoholic cirrhosis and 6 healthy volunteers, hepatic MPA glucuronidation processes appeared to be relatively unaffected by hepatic parenchymal disease when pharmacokinetic parameters of healthy volunteers and alcoholic cirrhosis patients within this study were compared.
 However, it should be noted that for unexplained reasons, the healthy volunteers in this study had about a 50% lower AUC as compared to healthy volunteers in other studies, thus making comparisons between volunteers with alcoholic cirrhosis and healthy volunteers difficult.
+In a single-dose (1 g intravenous) study of 6 volunteers with severe hepatic impairment (aminopyrine breath test less than 0.2% of dose) due to alcoholic cirrhosis, MMF was rapidly converted to MPA.
+MPA AUC was 44.1 mcg•h/mL (±15.5).

-In a single-dose (1 g intravenous) study of volunteers will according chindren and the state of the s Table 11 Pharmacokinetic Parameters for MPA [mean (±SD)] Following Single Doses of MMF Capsules in
+Table 11 Pharmacokinetic Parameters for MPA [mean (±SD)] Following Single Doses of MMF Capsules in Chronic Renal and Hepatic Impairment Pharmacokinetic Parameters for Renal Impairment